ivogeorg/ce-learning-progression-001-microbit/learning-progression-with-la-schema.md

 In the [Lab Notebook](README.md):

+1. Answer question 9.1.1.
+2. Answer question 9.1.2.
+3. Answer question 9.1.3.
+4. Answer question 9.1.4.
+5. Answer question 9.1.5.
+6. Answer question 9.1.6.
-1. Link to the program file of the program from 9.2.1.
+7. Link to the program file of the program from 9.2.1.
-2. Shoot a short video of the micro:bit executing the program from 9.2.1 and link to it.
+8. Shoot a short video of the micro:bit executing the program from 9.2.1 and link to it.

 ### Step 10: Writing minimal code